Tuesday, March 31, 2009

 Here: Jean Ritchie demonstrates the technique in playing the ballad Shady Grove, recorded about 50 years ago on the Pete Seeger tv show.

-Incidentally, here is a fascinating comparison where we can see Jean some 50 years after the first clip, playing the very same Shady Grove ballad with a very similar strum stroke, but this time using a flexible piece of plastic instead of a feather- in this particular case a plastic hotel key card.
+Incidentally, some 50 years later, Jean would play Shady Grove with a very similar strum stroke, but this time using a flexible piece of plastic instead of a feather- in this particular case a plastic hotel key card.
 Jean has said that she now sometimes uses a large triangular pick cut from the lid of a Cool-Whip container instead of a quill because it it easier to hold due to arthritis.
 Adventurous experimentation in using various materials at hand to make picks from is a very traditional practice!

 Jean recently wrote: